Submitting an Application

-All three forms are available for download in a complete application package.
-They can also be requested through the Calgary Remand Centre, the Calgary Crown Prosecutors Office, Federal Crown Prosecutors, or our CDTC Duty Counsel Representative for further assistance.
+The Application Form and Waivers I and II are available for DOWNLOAD in a complete application package.
+They can also be requested through the Calgary Remand Centre, the Calgary Crown Prosecutors Office, Federal Crown Prosecutors, or our CDTC Duty Counsel Representative.

 For more information about applying to the program, please contact your lawyer.
 If you do not have a lawyer, you may contact our CDTC Duty Counsel Representative.
 Contact Us for further assistance.